 The upfront cost of building an AI-powered website is higher than a basic template site.
 That is true.
 But the ongoing costs are often lower.
 AI chatbots run on API calls that cost pennies per conversation.
 A busy small business might spend $10 to $50 per month on AI API costs.
 Compare that to even a part-time customer service hire.

-The better question is not "Can I afford an AI-powered website?"
-It is "What am I losing every month without one?"
+The better question is not 'Can I afford an AI-powered website?'
+It is 'What am I losing every month without one?'

 What Are the Biggest Concerns About AI Websites?